 New Weapons of World War 1

-Taken together, this new weaponry changed the way soldiers could fight.
-No longer were they required to be in close proximity to the enemy, and they could move around quickly and effectively, which resulted in some cases in mass destruction.
-The weaponry that was introduced during World War I would change the norms of combat forever
+Taken together, this new weaponry changed the way war was fought.
+No longer were soldiers required to be in close proximity to the enemy, and they could move more quickly and effectively, which resulted in some cases in mass destruction.
+The weaponry that was introduced during World War I would change combat forever.